-AWS saves companies the associated costs of creating and maintaining infrastructure, giving them the tools to become more agile and scale their presence around the world.
+AWS saves companies the associated costs of creating and maintaining infrastructure, giving them the tools to become more agile and scale their presence worldwide.

-One of the best things about AWS is that it has a large, vibrant community of users, customers, and global partners.
-This extensive community allows customers across every industry and of every size to leverage AWS’ capabilities.
+One of the best things about AWS is its large, vibrant community of users, customers, and global partners.
+This extensive community allows customers across every industry and of every size to leverage AWS' capabilities.
 Also, the AWS Partner Network includes hundreds of partners and integrators, like us, who are ready to help you build better digital experiences using AWS.

 What Does AWS-Ready Mean?

-To make sure that you’re working with the cream of the crop, AWS created a Service Ready Program that identifies and validates products built by their partners that integrate with AWS services.
-Also, AWS-ready software and solutions are fully integratable with AWS and enable companies who are leveraging their services to scale using Amazon’s cloud computing services.
+To ensure you're working with the cream of the crop, AWS created a Service Ready Program that identifies and validates products built by their partners that integrate with AWS services.
+Also, AWS-ready software and solutions can be integrated with AWS and enable companies to leverage their services to scale using Amazon's cloud computing services.

-For a CMS, to be AWS-ready means to be hosted on cloud computing technology from AWS, allowing for a consistently fast solution to clients while ensuring maximum availability and uptime as well as SEO value.
+For a CMS, to be AWS-ready means to be hosted on cloud computing technology from AWS, allowing for a consistently fast solution to clients while ensuring maximum availability, uptime, and SEO value.

 The Benefits of AWS for a CMS

-With Agility CMS, you gain new tools to manage the hosting and server infrastructure within AWS so you can develop, design, integrate, and deploy digital experiences with confidence.
+With Agility CMS, you gain new tools to manage the hosting and server infrastructure within AWS so you can confidently develop, design, integrate, and deploy digital experiences.

 While both ways have their benefits, we always recommend cloud-based solutions like AWS.
 Cloud computing has gone beyond mere hype, giving birth to a myriad of cloud solutions, AWS included, with measurable benefits for business and enterprise users.